Post-Cut Metadata Inference Attacks on Quantum Circuit Cutting Pipelines: Inference Evaluation

 \subsection{Feature Importance}

 Fig.~\ref{fig:importance} visualises the Gini feature importance extracted from the Random Forest models.
-Compiled depth emerges as the singularly dominant feature across all six tasks, carrying an importance weighting of 0.44--0.51.
-This strongly validates our physical premise: depth inflation is the most direct and measurable manifestation of the routing tax, acting as the primary mechanism for distinguishing algorithm families.
+Compiled depth emerges as the primary feature across all six tasks, carrying an importance weighting of 0.44--0.51.
+This strongly validates our physical premise: depth inflation is the most direct and measurable manifestation of the transpilation penalty, acting as the primary mechanism for distinguishing algorithm families.